List of Pro Football Hall of Fame inductees from defunct NFL franchises

 This is a list of inductees into the Pro Football Hall of Fame that includes inductees who played or coached for franchises that are no longer active.
 The "charter" class of seventeen was selected in 1963.

 Enshrinees are selected by a 44-person Selection Committee which meets each year at the time and location of the Super Bowl.
 Current rules of the committee stipulate that between four and seven individuals are selected each year.
 Any person may nominate an individual to the hall, provided the nominee has not played or coached for at least five seasons prior to the nomination.
 Not including the charter class, 67 players have been inducted in their first year of eligibility.

 In addition to the regular Selection Committee, which primarily focuses on contributions made over the past approximately thirty seasons, a nine-member Seniors Committee (which is a subset of the larger committee) submits two nominees each year whose contributions came prior to 1985.
 These nominees are referred as "Seniors nominees" (formerly "old-timer" nominees).

-Two Hall of Famers, Joe Guyon and another Indian halfback, Jim Thorpe, stayed paired together from 1919–1924 on four defunct teams.
+Two Hall of Famers, Joe Guyon and another Indian halfback, Jim Thorpe, stayed paired together from 1919 to 1924 on four defunct teams.
 Starting with the 1919–1920 Canton Bulldogs, they next played for the 1921 Cleveland Indians, 1922–1923 Oorang Indians, and the 1924 Rock Island Independents.